-What most people don’t know about SILENT SCREAM is that there was a totally different earlier version of the film with a different screenplay and cast (except for Rebecca Balding and the three other actors playing the students), and this fascinating aspect is touched upon in many of the disc’s fine extras (only 12 minutes of the original cut appear in the final product).
-The team of brothers Ken and Jim Wheat were brought in to write and produce the second, final version of SILENT SCREAM, and they’re both present on an audio commentary which features actress Balding, moderator Lee Christian and Walter Olsen, who fills in for director Harris (who sadly passed away recently) by relaying his comments based on telephone conversations he had with him.
+What most people don’t know about SILENT SCREAM is that there was a totally different earlier version of the film with a different screenplay and cast (except for Rebecca Balding and the three other actors playing the students), and this fascinating aspect is touched upon in many of the disc’s extras (only 12 minutes of the original cut appear in the final product), all of which have been ported over from the previous Code Red DVD.
+The team of brothers Ken and Jim Wheat were brought in to write and produce the second, final version of SILENT SCREAM, and they’re both present on an audio commentary which features actress Balding, moderator Lee Christian and Walter Olsen, who fills in for director Harris (Harris passed away in 2007) by relaying his comments based on telephone conversations he had with him.
 The commentary is a thorough, well-detailed one, as the Wheat brothers were on the set for the majority of the production and are able to decipher which scenes were from the earlier version, as well as reveal some other fun behind-the-scenes stuff.
 Balding also remembers her experience quite well (sharing several very amusing anecdotes), and it’s obvious she was proud to star in the film.
-Ken and Jim Wheat and Balding are on screen for the featurette, “Scream of Success: 30 Years Later” (40:37), which covers a lot of ground about the film not featured in the commentary.
-The trio is back for “Silent Scream: The Original Script” (10:09) in which they discuss the earlier, abandoned version (which by all reports was something of an abomination) and the major differences compared to what eventually appeared in the final released version.
-The Wheat brothers then share a number of stories about some of the other scripts they’ve written in “The Wheat Bros: A Look Back” (12:14) and Balding has a brief solo interview (3:15) where she fields questions about THE BOOGENS and her time on the “Lou Grant” TV series with Ed Asner.
-Director Harris’ final audio interview is made up of seperate telephone conversations conducted shortly before his death.
-It was obvious by his voice that he wasn’t well at the time, but he manages to convey a lot from his personal experiences on the film, why he wanted to make a horror film, and how he was proud of the finished product (as well as his dissatisfaction with the film's distributor, American Cinema Releasing).
-Rounding out the bonus features are the original theatrical trailer and a TV spot.
-(George R. Reis)
+Ken and Jim Wheat and Balding are on screen for the featurette, “Scream of Success: 30 Years Later” (40:42), which covers a lot of ground about the film not featured in the commentary.
+The trio is back for “Silent Scream: The Original Script” (10:13) in which they discuss the earlier, abandoned version (which by all reports was something of an abomination) and the major differences compared to what eventually appeared in the final released version.
+The Wheat brothers then share a number of stories about some of the other scripts they’ve written in “The Wheat Bros: A Look Back” (12:17) and Balding has a brief solo interview (3:17) where she fields questions about THE BOOGENS and her time on the “Lou Grant” TV series with Ed Asner.
+Director Harris’ final audio interview is made up of separate telephone conversations (30:04) conducted shortly before his death.
+It was obvious by his voice that he wasn’t well at the time, but he manages to convey a lot from his personal experiences on the film, why he wanted to make a horror movie, and how he was proud of the finished product (as well as his dissatisfaction with the film's distributor, American Cinema Releasing).

 BACK TO REVIEWS